- STANFORD EMERGENCY MANUAL POCKET VERSION - 28 Sep 2023

 You’re an attending anesthesiologist.
-You enter another colleague’s operating room to give him a bathroom break during his 6-hour plastic surgery case, and you find him reading and tapping on the screen of his iPad.
+You enter another colleague’s operating room to give him a bathroom break during his 6-hour plastic surgery case, and you find him tapping on an iPad and reading in the operating room.
 What do you do?

 Discussion: Is it OK for the anesthesiologist to be reading in the operating room?
 Is it OK for him to be referencing the Internet?
 Answering email?
 Sending text messages on his smartphone?
 Or should that anesthesiologist be staring transfixed at the monitor screen for hour after hour, maintaining flawless vigilance?